QDFormer: Towards Robust Audiovisual Segmentation in Complex Environments with Quantization-based Semantic Decomposition: Experiments

 \subsection{Analysis}

+We delve deeper into our research by visualizing the feature space to understand our semantic decomposition better and exploring its robustness against background disturbances.

-\textbf{Visualization of decomposed semantic space.} As shown in \cref{fig:space}, we visualize the semantic space with and without semantic decomposition on the AVS-Semantic dataset using t-SNE \citep{van2008visualizing}.
+\textbf{Visualization of decomposed semantic space.} As shown in \cref{fig:space}, we visualize the semantic space with and without semantic decomposition on the AVS-Semantic dataset using t-SNE \cite{van2008visualizing}.
 Three types of single-source audios (``man", ``guitar", ``piano") and two types of multi-source audios (``man+guitar", ``man+piano") are enrolled.
-Without decomposition, the multi-source features are highly entangled, presenting fewer evidences related to single-source semantics.
-However, after performing semantic decomposition, the ``man+guitar" feature presents clear evidences related to its corresponding single-source (``man'' and ``guitar'') semantics.
-This is reflected in the proximity of the "man+guitar" feature to the centroids of its corresponding single-source features.
-The same applies to the "man+piano" feature.
-Note that, we omit the ``background" feature in the visualization.
+Without decomposition, the multi-source features are highly entangled, presenting less evidence related to single-source semantics.
+However, after performing semantic decomposition, the ``man+guitar" feature presents clear evidence related to its corresponding single-source (``man'' and ``guitar'') semantics.
+This is reflected in the proximity of the ``man+guitar" feature to the centroids of its corresponding single-source features.
+The same applies to the ``man+piano" feature.

-\textbf{Importance of the single-source audio on the semantic decomposition of multi-source audio representation.} We present empirical evidence that the single-source audio samples significantly contribute to the success of semantic decomposition.
-To demonstrate this, we compare the performance of our model trained on two training sets with the same number of samples: one contains solely multi-source audio samples, and the other contains single- and multi-source audio samples with the ratio of 1:1.
-As illustrated in \cref{fig:input type}, the model trained solely on multi-source audio samples exhibits inferior performance compared to the model trained on both types of samples, regardless of the token number and codebook size.
-We conjecture that the single-source samples serve as informative anchors that assist the model in learning the correct distributions of the decomposed simplex spaces for multi-source samples.
-In the absence of single-source samples, the decomposition task could be more difficult due to the absence of such informative anchors.

-\textbf{Ablation on audio decomposition domain.} We conducted an experiment to demonstrate the benefits of conducting audio decomposition at the semantic domain instead of the time domain.
-Specifically, we decomposed the multi-source audio with a commonly used sound source separation model \citep{chen2022zero} and then performed audiovisual segmentation for each decomposed audio using our proposed model.
-The results in \cref{tab:decompose} clearly show that our semantic-level decomposition mechanism outperforms the time-domain decomposition approach.
-We attribute this improvement to two factors: 1) the imperfection of sound source separation and 2) the conflicts that arise when combining the masks for each source in the time domain without considering visual content during separation.
-In contrast, our semantic-domain approach does not suffer from these issues and can effectively leverage the information contained in both audio and visual modalities.